-Welcome to our spring trip report “Wildlife tour Málaga and Granada”, from April 29 th to May 1st.
+Welcome to our spring trip report “Wildlife tour Málaga and Granada”, from April 29th to May 1st.
 A wonderful combination of birds and orchids!
 Would you like to know more about orchids tours in Spain?

 Just in the other side of the road, in a small pine forest we find a large group of Sawfly orchid (Ophrys tenthredinifera).
 The shade of the pines provides enough moisture to make them grow with great strength.
 We carry on along the track and find a Mirror orchid (Ophrys speculum) and Pau spots a flock of 8 Red-billed Chough.
 In the pines there are Bonelli’s Warbler, Willow Warbler, Short-toed Treecreeper, Coal Tit and Crested Tit chirping and moving around.
 Then, on the way to the picnic area, we find some Fan-flipped Orchid (Anacampis collina) and Early purple orchid (Androrchis mascula) which sadly were passed.
 While we have lunch, we enjoy good views of Melodious Warbler, Griffon Vultures and Rock Bunting.

-After that, we continue driving up hill seeing Spotless Starling, Iberian Magpie and a cracking Bonelli’s Eagle!!!.
-Wonderful!.
+After that, we continue driving up hill seeing Spotless Starling, Iberian Magpie and a cracking Bonelli’s Eagle!!!
+Wonderful!
 Pau makes a last stop on the way dawn hill when he shows us a very interesting orchid; Small Woodcock Orchid (Ophrys picta).
-Ann is really happy to see this beautiful and rare orchid.
+Ann is happy to see this beautiful and rare orchid.
 After this, we drive for 45 minutes to our hotel in Huétor-Tajar.

 During the morning we visit the farmland around Huétor Tajar adding some birds: Yellow Wagtail, Common Sandpiper, Little Owl, Great Spotted Cuckoo, Bee-eaters and Sardenian Warbler among other common birds.